-KCMBF’s Military Matters is proud to shine the August #ProBonoSpotlight on Scott C. Gyllenborg, founding partner of Gyllenborg & Brown, P.A.
+KCMBF’s Military Matters is proud to shine the August #ProBonoSpotlight on Lauri J. Laughland of the Law Office of Lauri J. Laughland!

-Thank you, Scott for your dedication to KCMBF’s #MilitaryMatters!
+Thank you, Lauri, for your dedication to KCMBF’s #MilitaryMatters and to giving back!

-Please visit the KCMBF Facebook Page to see the original post about Scott's service to Military Matters.
+Please visit the KCMBF Facebook Page to see the original post about Lauri's service through Military Matters.